 Physicians generally see residents upon admission and once every 30 days thereafter.
 However, our nursing professionals are in constant contact with all of the physicians that visit the facility.
 Some insurance companies require that physicians visit more often.
 Check with our nursing staff for further information.

 Can I take my loved one home for a visit?

 Residents may have a leave of absence only with a physician’s authorization, which can be arranged through the nursing staff.
 Upon arrival and departure, the resident or responsible party must sign the LOA (leave of absence) book, located at the nursing station.

 Mail is delivered to residents personally on a daily basis, including weekends.
 Please send your mail to:

 Regency Care Larchwood

 Cleveland, OH 44135

 Consider using our Send a Greeting feature on the website.
-Just type the recipients name and type your message.
+Type the recipient’s name and your message.
 When it arrives in our email box we will print it and hand deliver it to your loved one.
 With Send a Greeting you can also choose from a variety of designed post cards and mail it to your loved one for a small fee.